What is an ISA and how do you invest in it?

 Can you withdraw money from an ISA?

 Yes.
 You’re able to withdraw your money out of your ISA at any time without impacting the tax benefits of the ISA.
-Only if you have a flexible ISA can you withdraw funds without it counting towards your annual tax allowance.
+And if you have a flexible ISA, you can also withdraw funds and reinvest them without impacting your annual tax allowance.

 How many ISAs can you have?

-You’re allowed to have one of each kind of ISA during the year, so four different ISAs total.
+You’re allowed to have multiple cash and stocks and shares ISAs during the year, but are limited to only one lifetime or junior ISA.
 Your £20,000 allowance can fall into one account or be spread across two or more of them.
-You can't have more than one of the same type of ISA.

 Discover our wide range of shares, funds and investment trusts